September 19, 2017

 short sale FAQ

-While both investors have similar standard short sale guidelines, today we’ll look at Fannie Mae.
-A guide to Freddie mac will be addressed in a separate post.
+Fannie Mae and Freddie Mac have almost identical short sale guidelines, although Freddie Mac tends to be a little stricter.
 Keep in mind the entire guidelines are much more complex and what you see below is an outline.
 Refer to a qualified local short sale specialist for more detail.

 HOW TO KNOW IF YOU’LL QUALIFY: